raspberrypilearning/editor-target-practice/en/step_6.md

 ## Now run your code

-Click the **Run** button.
-You should see the arrow in the centre.

 <div class="c-project-output">
 ![a brown arrow circle in the centre of the target](images/arrow-centre.png)
 </div>

-Confirm the observable result.
+Click the **Run** button and check that the arrow appears in the centre of the target.